 However, there’s always non-touristy places that are world’s away from the usual destinations, where it feels like you’re stepping into an old book with familiar pages, where the rhythmic buzzing of people excites you.

 You can be swimming in massive, beautiful waterfalls and less than an hour later be wandering a 500 year old village, and hop over to a crumbling countryside masseria.
-The possibilities are endless only if you dig deeper, and stay away from the hustle and bustle and find ways to even travel on a budget.
+The possibilities are endless only if you dig deeper, stay away from the hustle and bustle and find ways to even travel on a budget.

 In this post, kindred travellers share their experiences and suggestions of the best non-touristy and underrated summer holiday destinations in June and July, from trippin’ in Asia to packing for 2 weeks in Europe or finding alternative European destinations.

 Almaty in Kazakhstan is one of my favourite cities in Asia.
 It is the perfect place to combine city life with nature.
 On a clear day you can see the snowcapped peaks of the Tien Shan mountains.
 From the city it is only one hour by car before you are surrounded by pristine nature.